fqhhusain/fqhhusain/README.md

 hii? call me ✨faqih✨

-I am a student in the Information Technology Department at Institut Teknologi Sepuluh Nopember, with a deep interest in Machine Learning and Artificial Intelligence.
+I am Information Technology Student at Sepuluh Nopember Institute of Technology, with a deep interest in Machine Learning and Artificial Intelligence.

 🌱 I’m currently learning python for data analytics